DworkinLab/Bio720/Introduction_to_R.md

 ## Installing R

 **Even if you have R on your computer, you need to install the current version (and delete your old one).
-Otherwise not all R libraries will work for you**
+Otherwise not all R libraries will work for you!**

 Please install the current version of `R` (4.4.1 "Race for your life" released on 2024/06/14).
 This is required to be able to complete the class activities.
 There are several versions of `R` you might consider.
 R works on all major operating systems (Windows, Apple OS X and Linux).
 - You can [download](https://cran.r-project.org/) and install the version of `R` appropriate to your computer.
 For Mac OS X or Windows you can download them at the page above.
 For Linux, use `yum`, `apt` or other package management utility you like.
 For the Mac OS X R GUI, it has a simple script editor that does syntax highlighting, and displays argument flags for functions.
 I think the Windows R script editor is much more bare bones.